 Your code never reaches us.

-Pyor has no server that receives your source.
+No server sees your code.
 The app runs on your machine and talks directly to GitHub’s API using your own token.
-There is no backend of ours in the path — so the strongest control isn’t a policy, it’s the architecture.
+Our backend handles only sign-in, billing, and team seats — your code, diffs, and pull requests never touch it, so the strongest control isn’t a policy, it’s the architecture.

 Architecture as the security boundary

 Most tools ask you to trust a promise: “we won’t look at your code.”
-Pyor removes the promise by removing the server.
-Your repositories, diffs, and pull requests are fetched straight from GitHub to your device — there is no Pyor-operated backend that receives, stores, proxies, or indexes them.
+Pyor removes the promise by keeping your code off our servers entirely.
+Your repositories, diffs, and pull requests are fetched straight from GitHub to your device — our backend handles only sign-in, billing, and team seats, and never receives, stores, proxies, or indexes any of it.

 That changes the question you have to ask.
 Instead of “how well does Pyor guard the code it holds?” the answer is simply: it doesn’t hold it.
 The data that matters to you stays where it already was — on GitHub and on your own machine.